Piper Maru: Conception and writing

 Conception of the episode originated in two visual images series creator Chris Carter had wanted to include in a script "since the beginning of the show".
 The first of these was that of a deep-sea diver finding a still-living pilot trapped in the wreckage of a World War II-era fighter plane; and the second was that of a black-and-white flashback taking place in a submarine.
 Director Rob Bowman shared with Carter his experiences diving, feeling that an episode based on finding "something creepy" underwater would be a good idea.
 Carter also wanted the episode to feature the re-emergence of the "MJ documents" last seen in the earlier "Paper Clip".

 Frank Spotnitz began working on the episode immediately after writing the earlier third-season episode "731", fleshing out the rest of the concept while on a flight out of Minneapolis.
 Spotnitz ended up writing his ideas on a magazine, not having brought paper with him, and included in his outline the investigation of Scully's sister's murder and the reintroduction of Alex Krycek.
-The title of the episode is a reference to the first and middle name of Gillian Anderson's daughter, who had been born during the production of the second season.
+The title of the episode is a reference to the first and middle names of Gillian Anderson's daughter, who had been born during the production of the second season.
 The name Gauthier, used for the French diver and his wife, was a reference to special effects producer David Gauthier.